alan-turing-institute/autoemulate/docs/getting-started/installation.md

 # Installation instructions

-AutoEmulate is a Python package that can be installed in a number of ways.
+`AutoEmulate` is a Python package that can be installed in a number of ways.
 In this section we will describe the main ways to install the package.

 ## Install from PyPI

-This is the easiest way to install AutoEmulate.
+This is the easiest way to install `AutoEmulate`.

 Currently, because we are in active development, you have to install the development version from GitHub: